Modeso/ModesoActionOverlay/README.md

 ## Credits

-MNavigationTabs is owned and maintained by [Modeso](http://modeso.ch).
+ModesoActionOverlay is owned and maintained by [Modeso](http://modeso.ch).
 You can follow them on Twitter at [@modeso_ch](https://twitter.com/modeso_ch) for project updates and releases.

 ## License

-MNavigationTabs is released under the MIT license.
+ModesoActionOverlay is released under the MIT license.
 See LICENSE for details.